 - The award is open to graduate students who mentor undergraduates through the Research Mentoring Program, through their role in a research lab, or in any similar situation in which they offer regular mentorship to undergraduate researchers over a period of time.

 - A graduate student may not win the award more than once.

 - After an undergraduate submits a nomination, the graduate student mentor will be asked to submit a brief (2 page max.) reflection on their experience mentoring undergraduate researchers.
 Those who receive more than one nomination should submit only one statement.

-- Students, please fill out the nomination form in its entirety and email to email@example.com.
+- Student nominations for 2017–2018 will be due by Sunday, March 25th.
+Students, please fill out this 2018 Grad Mentor Nomination Form in its entirety and email to email@example.com.

-- Graduate student nominee reflection statements are due March 24, 2017.
-Nominated mentors will receive a request and directions for a statement after nominations are received March 1.
+- Graduate student nominee reflection statements are due by Wednesday, April 4th.
+Nominated mentors will receive a request and directions for a statement after initial nominations are received.